blissland/blissflixx/README.md

     ./start.sh

+# USER GUIDE

+Usage instructions are provided on the [main website](http://blissland.github.io/blissflixx/#using)

 # SUPPORTED MEDIA SITES

 Blissflixx relies on youtube-dl for extracting media so a list of supported sites can be found on it's project site: https://github.com/rg3/youtube-dl/blob/master/docs/supportedsites.md